Design Your Own Universe: A Physics-Informed Agnostic Method for Enhancing Graph Neural Networks: Motivations and Model Formulation

 \begin{defn}[Collapsing Nodes] {Let $\mathcal{V} = \{v_1, ..., v_N \}$ be the nodes in the input graph and $\tilde v$ be a node with known label information $\tilde y$. $\tilde v$ is a collapsing node (CN) if for any $v_i \in \mathcal{V}$ with known labels $y_i$, $\tilde v$ is connected to $v_i$ with positive weights if $\tilde y = y_i$ and negative weights if $\tilde y \neq y_i$ regardless of original connectivity.}

 \end{defn}

 The definition of collapsing nodes (CNs) suggests that by leveraging the known node label information, CNs serve as a ``gravitational'' source via the feature propagation, since all nodes with available label information are connected to CNs, and will be attracted/repulsed by CNs if they have the same/different labels.
 We further note that CNs can be either sourced from the node from the original graph or added as additional nodes to the graph.
 For the convenience of this study, in the sequel, we only consider the second type of CNs (additional nodes to the graph).
+Accordingly, this augments the original graph by adding a connection matrix $\mathbf C \in \mathbb R^{N \times K}$ (for $K$ collapsing nodes),